shanecav84/sphyg/README.md

 #### `:frames`

-An array of glyphs from which to choose to display.
+An array of strings from which to choose to display.

 #### `:enumerator`